Abhinav-Pollepalli/SkillForge/README.md

 * **Critic** reviews the plan and identifies weaknesses, gaps, or areas to improve
 * **Architect** produces the final curriculum blueprint

-The result is a curriculum designed to feel more intentional and structured than a raw chatbot response.
+The result is a curriculum designed to feel more intentional and reviewable than a raw chatbot response.

 ---